konsumer/ai-weather/README.md

 How hot is it likely to be, next Friday, in Tampa, FL?
 ```

+## hallucination

-It hallucinates sometimes, like the last question gave me this:
+It makes up answers sometimes, like the last question gave me this:

 > It will likely be 78 degrees on Friday, February 27th in Tampa, FL.
 The day will start out partly sunny and get warmer as the day goes on.
 There's a chance of precipitation throughout the week